 VA13: Emotion oriented artificial language developed at Phobos Olrondi Lang Labs.
 Makes extensive use of carefully rehearsed gestures and facial expressions.
 Popular among empaths, especially in the Communion.

 Hwiisi: Dolphin language spoken on Hwii and many other mainstream sophont enhanced dolphin worlds.
 Derived from the dolphin language spoken on Okeanos (known as SeaSpeak).

-Yikoh: Alien language, used mainly by xenologists of the HIE to transliterate alien names.
+Yikoh: Muuh-descended trade language, used mainly by xenologists of the HIE to transliterate alien names, among other purposes.